b2moo/learn/README.md

 	evince plots.pdf

-As large parameter values could take time to evaluate, we recommend evaluating each benchmark one by one, and stop the procedure when too much time is taken.
+As large parameter values could take time to evaluate, we recommend evaluating each benchmark one by one (see list below), and stop the procedure when too much time is taken.
+The list of benchmarks, timeout value and considered tools and parameter values can be edited in the constants of `experiments.sh`.

 Running the prototype
 ---------------------